proinsias/proinsias.github.io/_posts/2022/2022-07-27-python-implement-a-custom-context-manager.md

 ---
 layout: single
-title: "Python: Implement a custom context manager"
+title: 'Python: Implement a custom context manager'
 date: 2022-07-27 16:15
 modified: 2022-07-27 16:15
 categories: til
+excerpt: How to create your own `with ...`
 tags:
     - context
     - python
     - til
 ---

 > The context manager type is a Python feature to help work with unmanaged resources (e.g. file streams)